JessusTM/CuentasYa/README.md

 For more detailed information about the benchmarking analysis and competitor comparison, please visit the [Benchmark folder](Documents/Benchmark) in this repository.

-Materialized the **Persona Canvas**, and defined the funcionalities of the project, we mix this two tools to built a **Custormer Journey Map**, a tool that let us understand how our users are going to feel using the system, given the interaction between user and app.
+Materialized the **Persona Canvas**, and defined the funcionalities of the project, we mix this two tools to built a **Customer Journey Map**, a tool that let us understand how our users are going to feel using the system, given the interaction between user and app.

 > A **Customer Journey Map** is a visual representation of every experience that a customer has with a brand, product or service.
 Ideally, a customer journey map captures the customer experience from the consumer perspective, visualizing the touchpoints, emotions and potential pain points they encounter during their relationship with a brand.
 (Hayes & Downie, 2024)